Pittston, Pennsylvania: Downtown renovation

-In October 2005, it was revealed that Daniel Siniawa and Associates of Dickson City, Pennsylvania, designed a condo complex for Pittston City.
-The location of this complex is at Kennedy Boulevard (between the Water Street Bridge and East Street).
+In October 2005, Daniel Siniawa and Associates of Dickson City, Pennsylvania, designed a condo complex for Pittston City, located at Kennedy Boulevard between the Water Street Bridge and East Street.
 Riverfront Park is located to the west of the development.
 After a number of years, the condos were constructed and opened to the public.

 In December 2009, several buildings along William Street were demolished.
 These included St. John the Baptist Church and School, St. John the Baptist Catholic Information Library, St. John the Baptist Rectory, the Msgr.
 Joseph A. Super Athletic Center, and Dave's Billiards.
 The only building remaining is part of the school where DeMuro's Pizzeria is now located.
-A memorial green space sits where the rest of the school once stood.
-A monument was also built to commemorate both the school and the church (which served the Slovak community for over one hundred years).
+A memorial green place now sits where the rest of the school once stood.
+A monument was also built to commemorate both the school and the church, which served the Slovak community for over a century.

 In 2008, under the leadership of Mayor Joseph P. Keating, the city invested in renovating the downtown area sidewalks with a brick theme.
 Colorful brick pavers line the sidewalks along the curbside and at street crossings.
 Black street lights and sign posts were also placed to enhance the appearance of the downtown.
 Trees were also planted throughout the central business district.
 Since 2008, more downtown restoration has occurred.
 Older buildings are being demolished and newer structures (i.e., condominiums, restaurants, bars, and stores) are being built.
 Pittston Parks and Recreation Committee proposed an idea in 2015 to paint many of Pittston's fire hydrants; it began in 2016.
 They were painted by various artistically inclined locals.